naseem-qa/a-Learning-Journal-/new-topic.md

 # Basic Syntax We Can Use In Markdown
 ---
 ## Overview:
-This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements.
+This Markdown provides a quick overview of all the Markdown syntax elements.
 It can’t cover every edge case, so if you need more information about any of these elements, refer to our reference guides for basic syntax and extended syntax.

 ### Basic Syntax:
 These are the elements outlined in John Gruber’s original design document.
 All Markdown applications support these elements: